-24 We are assuming i.i.d. draws for Stage 1 and Stage 3, but one could extend the analysis so that the draws are, say, positively correlated.
+We assume i.i.d. draws for Stages 1 and 3, but one could extend the analysis to allow correlated draws.

-25 Observe that, for both types of P, the likelihood of conviction if P chooses to take the case against D to trial is at least π .
-A sufficient condition for any P to be willing (based only on the initial evidence) to proceed to trial against D is that π satisfy the inequality $\pi S \ge k^{P}$.
-Note that this is the rationality restriction foreshadowed in footnote 9.
+Observe that, for both types of P, the likelihood of conviction if P chooses to take the case against D to trial is at least π .
+A sufficient condition for any P to be willing (based only on the initial evidence) to proceed to trial against D is that π satisfy the inequality $\pi S > k^P$.
+Note that this is the rationality restriction foreshadowed in footnote 11.